 - Appearing to behave irresponsible or spontaneously, or with more energy than normal

-- Asking to borrow money without reasonable or feasible explanation or stealing money
+- Asking to borrow money without a reasonable or feasible explanation or even stealing money

-- Feeling compulsions to take cocaine, despite attempts to reduce use
+- Feeling compulsions to take cocaine, despite attempts to reduce the use

 Physical Symptoms of Cocaine Addiction